10 Must Have Carry On Essentials for Traveling

 6. and 7.
 Personal Items

 You’ll see that I have several different makeup bags in my carry-on.
 I do this because the purse I use is very large and cavernous and I want to be able to find everything quick.
 I have two separate pouches for miscellaneous make-up items (lip gloss, lip liner, bobby pins, hair ties, etc) and for female products.
 There is nothing worse than being on a flight and realizing you need female product and not having one.
+These are definitely carry on essentials.
 Make sure to carry some with you!

 8. Chargers & Headphones